johnmerchant/reddit-wallpaper/README.md

 Type: `Array`

-list of subreddits to retrieve links from
+List of subreddit names to retrieve links from.

 ### sort